Lebanon, Dodge County, Wisconsin

 Lebanon is a town in Dodge County, Wisconsin, United States.
-The population was 1,664 at the 2000 census.
+The population was 1,587 at the 2020 census.
 The census-designated place of Lebanon is located in the town, as are the unincorporated communities of Old Lebanon and Sugar Island.

 History

 The first settlers were part of the Old Lutheran migration from Prussia in 1843.
 Johann Schley, a master tailor who was one of the settlers, proposed the name Lebanon ("Libanon" in German) for their community "because it dwelt on the hillside and looked down on the tamarack trees, which bore a resemblance to the cedars that grew on Lebanon's mountains".

 Geography

-According to the United States Census Bureau, the town has a total area of 36.0 square miles (93.3 km^{2}), of which, 35.8 square miles (92.8 km^{2}) of it is land and 0.2 square miles (0.5 km^{2}) of it (0.53%) is water.
+According to the United States Census Bureau, the town has a total area of 36.0 square miles (93.3 km^{2}), of which 35.8 square miles (92.8 km^{2}) is land and 0.2 square mile (0.5 km^{2}) (0.53%) is water.